Nobel Prize Winners

 Ashkenazi Jews: Top of the IQ Chart

 For whatever the reason, be it through genetics, eugenics, their prevalence in intellectually demanding fields (resulting in Nobel prizes), or a combination of all three, the fact remains that Ashkenazi Jews have high intelligence.
-Research shows that on many measures they are top of the IQ chart; their average IQ has been measured at 108-115.
-A Jewish average IQ of 115 is approximately 40% higher than the global average IQ of 79, link.
+Research shows that on many measures they are top of the IQ chart; their average IQ has been measured at 107-115, link.
+A Jewish average IQ of 115 is approximately 30% higher than the global average IQ of around 90, link.
 By comparison, the mean IQ in the UK is 100, link.
 Note that this is average IQ.
-It turns out that Ashkenazi “visual-spatial” test scores are typically lower than the norm, which means their abilities in the other two categories, language and mathematics, are astounding, link.
+It turns out that Ashkenazi “visual-spatial” test scores are typically lower than the norm, which means their abilities in the other two categories, language and mathematics, are astounding.

 Whilst there was no absolute measure, some have suggested that Albert Einstein, an Ashkenazi Jew, had an IQ around 160 or more!